danilo-cupido/danilo-cupido/README.md

  <img src="https://media.giphy.com/media/hTUJMB4EzbfO5HoEtH/giphy.gif" width="100">

 My name is Danilo (he/him).
-I was born in Italy and I'm currently living in the UK where I'm studying to become a web delevoper 💻 I'm part of the FAC 22 Cohort [@foundersandcoders](https://github.com/foundersandcoders)
+I was born in Italy and I'm currently living in the UK where I'm studying to become a web developer 💻 I'm part of the FAC 22 Cohort [@foundersandcoders](https://github.com/foundersandcoders)

 ## I love